Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Quantum matrices for SLn

 \subsubsection{Quantum left and right matrices}

-We begin with the classical situation for a triangle $\triang$.
-An \textit{extended left-moving arc} $\overline{\gamma}$ is similar to a left-moving arc, from \S \ref{sec:local-monodromy-matrices}, except that it extends all the way to the two distinct edges of the triangle $\triang$; see Figure \ref{fig:left-and-right-quantum-matrices}.
-We think of an extended left-moving arc $\overline{\gamma}$ as the concatenation of ``half'' of an edge-crossing arc $\overline{\gamma}^{1/2}_1$ together with a left-moving arc $\overline{\gamma}_2$ together with another half of an edge-crossing arc $\overline{\gamma}^{1/2}_3$, as indicated in Figure \ref{fig:left-and-right-quantum-matrices}; compare Remark \ref{rem:half-of-an-edge-coordinate}.
+Let $\mathfrak{T}$ be a triangle.
+An \textit{extended left-moving arc} $\overline{\gamma}$ is similar to a left-moving arc, from \S \ref{sec:local-monodromy-matrices}, except that it extends all the way to the two distinct edges of the triangle $\mathfrak{T}$; see Figure \ref{fig:left-and-right-quantum-matrices}.
+We think of an extended left-moving arc $\overline{\gamma}$ as the concatenation of `half' of an edge-crossing arc $\overline{\gamma}^{1/2}_1$ together with a left-moving arc $\overline{\gamma}_2$ together with another half of an edge-crossing arc $\overline{\gamma}^{1/2}_3$, as indicated in Figure \ref{fig:left-and-right-quantum-matrices}; compare Remark \ref{rem:half-of-an-edge-coordinate}.
 We refer to these halves of edge-crossing arcs as \textit{half-edge-crossing arcs}.
 Similarly, we define \textit{extended right-moving arcs} $\overline{\gamma}$.